SPGoding/spu/README.md

 I'm thrilled to hear that you'd like to contribute to this project.
 It's no doubt that spu will be better with your help!

-Please note that this project is released with a [Contributor Code of Conduct](https://www.contributor-covenant.org/).
-By participating in this project you agree to abide by its terms.

 1. Fork this this repo and clone it to your local.

 2. Install dependencies.